dfamonteiro/blog/blog/content/posts/production-load-generator.md

 [^5]: It may help to think of the `LineLoadGenerator` as an implementation of the [actor model](https://en.wikipedia.org/wiki/Actor_model), with the `LineEquipment` objects being actors that can only communicate with a limited set of other actors by sending or receiving materials.

-[^6]: And in case you're wondering, a `SendAsync` call only returns when matched by a `ReceiveAsync` call from the upstream machine.
+[^6]: And in case you're wondering, a `SendAsync` call only returns when matched by a `ReceiveAsync` call from the downstream machine.
 This handover mechanism is backed by a zero-capacity MPMC queue which is detailed in a [previous blog post](/posts/perfect-handover/).

 ##### And what about IoT?

 You might be wondering: and what about IoT?
 And what if I also want to stress-test the [ConnectIoT](https://www.criticalmanufacturing.com/mes-for-industry-4-0/connect-iot/) layer as part of my load tests?
 Can I get my `LineEquipment` objects to communicate via IoT protocols?

-The answer is **yes**.
+Yes, you can!
 By leveraging the IoT protocol simulator plugins of our `IoTTestOrchestrator` framework (detailed at length in this [blog post](https://j-roque.com/posts/20250516-testinglowcode/) by my colleague & IoT expert [João Roque](https://www.linkedin.com/in/j-roque/)), you can get your `LineEquipment` to talk via whatever IoT protocol you wish.

 Here's an example of a simulated machine that communicates via the [Hermes Protocol](https://www.the-hermes-standard.info/):